Unity-Technologies/ml-agents/docs/Python-API.md

 imitation learning.

-You can use the Python Low Level API to interact directly with your learning environment, and use it to develop new learning algorithms
+You can use the Python Low Level API to interact directly with your learning environment, and use it to develop new learning algorithms.

 ## mlagents.envs